My Best Tips to Display Throw Blankets In Your Living Room

 Now that you’ve seen some cringe-worthy blanket styling, let’s chat about the ways we prefer to style and use throw blankets in our family rooms…

 We both have those blankets in our homes and we use them every single day, but you don’t see them when you look at our family rooms.
-Instead, they’re hidden in plain sight!
+Instead, they’re hidden in plain sight in a wicker basket.

 This basket is from HomeGoods and it was such a good find.
 Love that it has a top because you can’t see the slew of blankets thrown haphazardly inside.
 Although Finn thinks the basket should belong to a snake charmer…but hell, I like it!